twilight-rs/twilight/CONTRIBUTING.md

 Pull requests must be named with the format `crate: short description of change`, and should use lower case letters.
 If the change spans more than one crate, separate the crate names with a comma and a space: `crate1, crate2: short description of change`.
-Always make a pull request from a new branch, that is named similarly, but with only a few words: `crate-short-description`, or `crate1-crate2-short-description`.
+Pull requests must be made from a new branch.
+If a PR is made from the `trunk` branch, it will be denied.
 If adding a feature or enhancement, use the term `add` or something sufficiently similar.
 If fixing a bug, use the term `fix`, or something sufficiently similar.
 Avoid force-pushing to a pull request branch, as this erases review comment history.

 # Labeling